johannesfrimberger/CarND-Advanced-Lane-Lines/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+During the implementation I faced, among others, these issues and possible improvements I want to discuss:
+- The algorithm is very sensitive to lighting conditions.
+Playing around with the thresholds works locally but in general there will always be some situation.
+- Detection gets worse the further the lane is in front of the car.
+This problem could maybe be solved by weighting the influence of the detected points on the "fit" based on the distance to the car.
+I want to try this later on.
+- Currently left and right lane are considered independently but they will/should have very equal curvature.
+- LowPass filtering the lanes smoothed the results but makes the system slower in recovering from possible wrong detections.
+To improve this the algorithm should